In the context of

 By telnetting to a host you can verify whether the port is open and ready to receive connections.
 If you cannot connect on the port, then that indicates a problem.

 Telnet is not installed by default on Windows Vista, Windows 7, Windows 2008 and Windows 2008 R2.
 It needs to be enabled in Windows Components.

-More information on Telnet can be found in the online Windows Help system.
+More information on Telnet can be found in the TELNET command reference.

 Reproduction of any content on this web site is prohibited without express written consent.
 Use of this web site is subject to our terms and conditions.